modRSW-convective-scale-DA/ismodRSW_satDA/README.md

 To kill at any point, press ```Ctrl+c```, or kill the active processes using ```top``` from the terminal.

 ## Brief overview of files
 Here is an overview of the files contained in this repository and what they do.
-They are listed in the order they need ti be modified or run.
+They are listed in the order they need to be modified or run.

 ### Configuration file and look-up table
 * *config/config_example.py*: this file contains all the parameters, file paths and values used for running the ismodRSW model, creating the observing system and  setting up the data assimilation algorithm.